Push (2009 film): Plot

-From 1945 onwards, various countries began experimenting on people with psychic abilities, in an attempt to turn them into soldiers.
-Countries set up Divisions to track, categorize and experiment on psychics.
+Since 1945, various countries have set up Divisions to track, categorize and experiment on people with psychic abilities to turn them into soldiers.
+10 years ago, two Movers, Jonah Gant and his young son Nick, are pursued by the U.S. Division.

-10 years in the past, two Movers, Jonah Gant and his young son Nick, are pursued by the U.S. Division.
-Jonah tells Nick that a woman told him that in the future, Nick must help a girl who gives him a flower.
-Division agent Henry Carver, a Pusher, leads a team that kills Jonah, but Nick escapes.
+Jonah instructs Nick to help a girl who gives him a flower in the future.
+A team led by Division agent Henry Carver, a Pusher, kills Jonah, but Nick escapes.

-In the present, the U.S. Division has developed a drug that can boost psychic abilities, but all test subjects died until Pusher Kira Hudson successfully adapted to it.
-She steals a syringe of the drug before fleeing, unknowingly being helped in her escape by another woman in the facility.
+In the present, the U.S. Division has developed a drug that can boost psychic abilities, but all test subjects died until Pusher Kira Hudson/Hollis successfully adapted to it.
+She steals a syringe of the drug and flees, aided by another woman in the facility.
 Carver orders the Division to capture Kira and retrieve the syringe.

-Meanwhile, Nick has also moved to Hong Kong, a common hiding place for psychics.
-Nick's powers are blunted from rare usage, and he incurs debt when his powers fail to help him cheat in gambles.
-Division Sniffers Mack and Holden visit Nick, looking for Kira, but find no trace.
-Nick is visited immediately after by Cassie, a moody teenage Watcher, who also wants Nick to help find Kira.
-At a market, Nick and Cassie are confronted by a triad, who are also looking for Kira.
-The Triad Bleeders severely wound Nick, and Cassie calls in a favour from Stitch Teresa to heal Nick, who realises that Cassie is the girl that his father wanted him to help.
-Mack and Holden capture Kira in Hong Kong, but she escapes after influencing Mack to kill Holden.
-Carver dismisses Mack, but Mack insists on continuing, so Carver influences Mack to kill himself.
+Meanwhile, Nick has moved to Hong Kong, a common hiding place for psychics.
+Nick's powers are blunted from rare usage, and he incurs debt when his powers fail to help him cheat in gambling.
+Division Sniffers Mack and Holden visit Nick to look for Kira but find no trace.

+Nick is visited immediately after by Cassie Holmes, a 13-year-old moody teenage Watcher, who also wants him to help find Kira.
+At a market, they are confronted by a triad, who are also looking for Kira.

+The Triad Bleeders wound Nick, so Cassie calls in a favor from Stitch Teresa Stowe to heal him.
+He realizes Cassie is the girl he is supposed to help.
+Mack and Holden capture Kira in Hong Kong, but she Pushes Mack to kill Holden who kills his brother and escapes.
+Carver dismisses Mack, but he insists on continuing, so Carver Pushes him to kill himself.